Niikii-J/SignUp-Form/README.md

 # SignUp-Form
-Sign up form with username, password and email address fields.
+Frontend sign up form with username, password and email address fields.
+Custom messages for short and long password length.